The Death of Koschei the Deathless: Plot

-Ivan Tsarevitch had three sisters, the first was Princess Maria, the second was Princess Olga, the third was Princess Anna.
-After his parents die and his sisters marry three wizards, he leaves his home in search of his sisters.
+Ivan Tsarevich had three sisters, the first was Princess Maria, the second was Princess Olga, the third was Princess Anna.
+After his parents died and his sisters marry three wizards, he leaves his home in search of his sisters.
 He meets Marya Morevna, a beautiful warrior princess, and marries her.
 After a while she announces she is going to go to war and tells Ivan not to open the door of the dungeon in the castle they live in while she will be away.
 Overcome by the desire to know what the dungeon holds, he opens the door soon after her departure and finds Koschei, chained and emaciated.
 Koschei asks Ivan to bring him some water; Ivan does so.
 After Koschei drinks twelve buckets of water, his magic powers return to him, he breaks his chains and disappears.
 Soon after Ivan finds out that Koschei has captured Marya Morevna, and pursues him.
 When Ivan catches up with Koschei, Koschei tells Ivan to let him go, but Ivan does not give in, and Koschei kills him, puts his remains into a barrel and throws it into the sea.
 Ivan is revived by his sisters' husbands – powerful wizards who can transform into birds of prey.
 They tell him that Koschei has a magic horse and that Ivan should go to Baba Yaga to get one too, or else he will not be able to defeat Koschei.
 After Ivan survives Yaga's tests and gets the horse, he fights with Koschei, kills him and burns his body.
 Marya Morevna returns to Ivan, and they celebrate his victory with his sisters and their husbands.